 - Pari-Mutuel Wagering: 18

-Each tribe has two compacts, one for video games of chance and a second for limited table games with cards.
+Each tribe has two compacts, one for video games-of-chance and a second for card games.
 Tribal casinos operate under a combination of state law, tribal ordinance, and tribal-state compacts.
-Not regulated by the state are Class II competition-style games.
+Class II games-of-skill machines are unregulated by the state.

-These gaming compacts permit Class III Vegas-style games but are explicitly restricted to blackjack and non-banked card games, such as poker, as well as video games of chance.
-These electronic video games include video poker, video keno, video slots, and others.
+These gaming compacts permit non-video Class III Vegas-style, games-of-chance, slot machines.
+However, blackjack and non-banked card games such as poker and video games-of-chance are explicitly restricted.
+Also banned are electronic video games like video poker, video keno, video slots, and others.

 The gaming compacts stipulate the Minnesota Department of Public Safety is responsible for the inspection and approval of these video gaming machines.
 Both parties agreed that the compacts should be effective in perpetuity but re-negotiations can occur if desired by both parties.

-The Minnesota state government makes all tribal-state compacts publicly available at its Tribal-State Gaming Compacts webpage, consisting of 100 downloadable pdf files.
+Minnesota makes all tribal-state compacts publicly available at Tribal-State Gaming Compacts, consisting of 100 downloadable pdf files.